 Allen Pratt Memorial Award for Community Service

-This award recognizes outstanding service and dedication to the CLS and Canadian Synchrotron community by a current user (or team of users) who has (have) made a significant contributions to the CLS community.
+This award recognizes outstanding service and dedication to the CLS and Canadian Synchrotron community by a current user (or team of users) who has (have) made significant contributions to the CLS community.

 The Allen Pratt Award for Synchrotron Community Service commemorates the contributions that Dr. Pratt (1959 - 2013) made to the Canadian Synchrotron radiation community.
 Dr. Pratt, in addition to being the first general user of the CLS, made important contributions to the development of the Canadian synchrotron community.
 He approached his work with alacrity and was always helpful to new users and colleagues.

-This award recognizes outstanding service and dedication to the CLS and Canadian Synchrotron community by a current user (or team of users) who has (have) made a significant contributions to the CLS community.
+This award recognizes outstanding service and dedication to the CLS and Canadian Synchrotron community by a current user (or team of users) who has (have) made significant contributions to the CLS community.
 Previous award winners represent some of the most important people in the Canadian Synchrotron community, who have dedicated significant time and energy to the development of synchrotron science in Canada and to the development of the CLS.
 The Allen Pratt Award is awarded every year.

 Examples of community service that this award recognizes include: